What’s the difference between repair, restoration, rebinding, and conservation?

 What kind of treatment does my book need?

-Rare antique cookbook, with no binding worth restoring: The book may need typical repairs - resewing, repair of tears and losses, dry cleaning, or washing the pages if needed.
+D: Rare antique cookbook as above, with no cover - or the cover is so damaged that it isn’t worth restoring: The book may need typical repairs - resewing, repair of tears and losses, dry cleaning, or washing the pages if needed.
 It then can be rebound as you desire.
 The new binding can be historically correct, or gussied up with fancy leather and decoration.
 It can match the other books in your library or not.
-Verdict: rebind.

 When does a book need treatment?